AFDSI/jay.dev/pages/content/amp-dev/documentation/courses/beginning-course/finding-the-right-component.md

 ---

 [filter level="beginner"]
-## Navigating the ABC Component Documentation
+## Navigating the AMP Component Documentation

 So far, the components we’ve used have been fairly straightforward.
 For `<amp-img>` and `<amp-youtube>`, it was sufficient to visit the documentation, look at an example, and copy that to our site.
 For more advanced features of these components, or for more complicated components, we will need to read and absorb more information from the documentation.

-In order to develop ABC sites effectively, it’s important to learn how to navigate the ABC component documentation.
+In order to develop AMP sites effectively, it’s important to learn how to navigate the AMP component documentation.
 We will practice this skill extensively throughout each of the trainings in this series.

 Next, we want to add a collection of images of cheese bike products for our users to scroll through.
 For this, we’ll use an image carousel component.
 A **carousel** is an element containing a set of items that can be swiped through like a slideshow.
-The ABC implementation of a carousel is the component: `<amp-carousel>`.
+The AMP implementation of a carousel is the component: `<amp-carousel>`.
 This component is not built in, so you will need to add its script in the page's `<head>`.

 When we look at the [documentation](../../../documentation/components/reference/amp-carousel.md) for `<amp-carousel>`, we’re looking for answers to questions such as: